COR® FAQs

 • CERTIFICATION: for companies that are new to COR®;

-• MAINTENANCE: interim audits required to maintain COR® over the 3 year period; and
+• MAINTENANCE: interim audits required to maintain COR® over the three-year period; and

-• RECERTIFICATION: for companies who want to renew their COR® for another 3-year period (the audit requirements are the same as for the Certification audit).
+• RECERTIFICATION: for companies who want to renew their COR® for another three-year period (the audit requirements are the same as for the Certification audit).

-COR® audits must be conducted once per calendar year for a typical 3 year COR® cycle, as illustrated in the following table:
+COR® audits must be conducted once per calendar year for a typical three-year COR® cycle, as illustrated in the following table:

 *A company has the option of using an External Auditor in place of their Internal Auditor

-If a company is unable to meet the current calendar year’s November 30th deadline for new COR® Certification, they must wait until the subsequent calendar year to conduct and submit a Certification Audit to the BCCSA.
+If a company is unable to meet the November 30th deadline in the current calendar year for new COR® Certification, they'll need to wait until the following calendar year to conduct and submit their Certification Audit to the BCCSA.

 Incentive payments are calculated using a company’s assessable payroll and base rate for each Classification Unit (CU) in which the company qualifies for an incentive payment.